typedb/typedb-docs/0001-typedb/02-dev/09-best.md

 * A **relation** is a single concept with an existence that depends on at least one other concept.
 It cannot be conceptualized without those concepts: it is impossible to imagine a marriage without considering its spouses.

-Please see the following tips for modelling your schema:
+Please see the following tips for modelling a schema:

-* The best way to start modelling your database schema is to model entity types first and then proceed with connecting them with relation types and assign ownership of attribute types to them later.
+* The best way to start modelling a database schema is to model entity types first and then proceed with connecting them with relation types and assign ownership of attribute types to them later.
 * Schema of a DB defines a vocabulary for queries to that particular DB.
 The closer the schema resembles the real-life data, the simpler it is to read queries for people familiar with the terminology.
 Consider putting extra effort into the following aspects of designing a DB schema: accurate type labels/names, an intuitive hierarchy of subtypes, and designing relations in the most meaningful way.
 * Creating a schema is an iterative process.
 Don't forget that schema of a database can be updated.
-Consider testing your schema on a small dataset first.
+Consider testing schema on a small dataset first.
 The sooner the schema will be adapted to all use cases and tested for edge cases — the smaller amount of work will be required to adapt all other code for changes in the schema.
-* Implementing drastic changes to your database schema is possible by undefining old types/rules (after undefining all subtypes and deleting all instances of data of these types) and defining new ones.
-You can even use the Client API or TypeDB Studio to rename types without deleting them.
-However, it might be easier to create a new database and upload your new schema and data from scratch.
+* Implementing drastic changes to a database schema is possible by undefining old types/rules (after undefining all subtypes and deleting all instances of data of these types) and defining new ones.
+We can even use the Client API or TypeDB Studio to rename types without deleting them.
+However, it might be easier to create a new database and upload new schema and data from scratch.
-* It’s easier to debug queries using TypeDB Studio, than with any TypeDB Driver, because Studio manages sessions and transactions for you, and can visualise query results.
+* It’s easier to debug queries using TypeDB Studio, than with any TypeDB Driver, because Studio manages sessions and transactions for us, and can visualise query results.

 ### Advanced tips

-The following principles are considered being useful to take into account when you develop a more sophisticated database schema:
+The following principles are considered being useful to take into account when we develop a more sophisticated database schema:

 * When inserting instances of a relation, it is not necessary to define all of its **role players**.
 But this